-Injured in a car accident and thinking about hiring a Tampa car accident lawyer?
+Injured in a car accident and thinking about hiring a car accident lawyer in Tampa?
 If so, you’ve probably noticed that there are tons of accident law firms that want your case.

 But here are some reasons why we believe we are your best choice:

-- We have a reputation for excellence.
+- We are a law firm with a reputation for excellence.
 That excellence has been recognized by U.S. News and World Report with a “Best Law Firm” rating, an A+ Rating with the BBB, and an “AV” Rating with Martindale-Hubbell, which is the highest possible rating.

 - We’ve been around for over 30 years and have helped over 20k clients.
 When you hire Abrahamson & Uiterwyk to handle your Tampa accident injury claim you can be confident that we’re not some fly-by-night operation.
 As car accident lawyers, we’re deeply committed to the Tampa community.

 - You don’t pay us unless we win.
 It costs you nothing to hire our Tampa car accident lawyers.
 We only take a fee if we successfully recover money for you.
 Our car accident lawyers also offer free consultations.
 If you think you might have a claim, we are ready to tell you for sure.

 - We’re frequently referred cases by other attorneys and by former clients.
 We consider it a great compliment that our colleagues in the legal profession, and our former clients, think highly enough of our Firm to refer us to their friends and family.

 - We’ve earned hundreds of positive client reviews.
 Perhaps the best indicator of the quality of our services as car accident lawyers is the kind words that our past clients have felt compelled to share.
 We encourage you to browse our reviews on Google, and to check out more written testimonials here.